Accessible $\infty$-cosmoi: Accessible -cosmoi

 In addition to the accessibility of powering functors, further exactness properties are easily seen to hold in an accessible $\infty$-cosmos.

-\begin{lemma} In an accessible $\infty$-cosmos $\ck$, pullbacks of isofibrations and finite products commute with $\lambda$-filtered colimits for some regular cardinal $\lambda$. \end{lemma} \begin{proof} Suppose that $\ck$ is $\lambda$-accessible as a $\SSet$-enriched category, let $\ck_\lambda$ be the full subcategory consisting of the $\lambda$-presentable objects, and let $W\colon\ck\to[\ck\op_\lambda,\SSet]$ be the induced functor; it is fully faithful, and preserves $\lambda$-filtered colimits and any existing limits.
-Since it reflects isomorphisms, $K$ also reflects any commutativities between existing limits and $\lambda$-filtered colimits that hold in $[\ck\op_\lambda,\SSet]$.
+\begin{lemma} Let $\ck$ be an $\infty$-cosmos for which $\ck$ is $\lambda$-accessible as a simplicially enriched category.
+Then pullbacks of isofibrations and finite products commute with $\lambda$-filtered colimits in $\ck$. \end{lemma} \begin{proof} Let $J\colon\ck_\lambda\to\ck$ be the inclusion of the full subcategory consisting of the $\lambda$-presentable objects.
+The induced functor $\ck(J-,1)\colon\ck\to[\ck\op_\lambda,\SSet]$ is fully faithful, preserves $\lambda$-filtered colimits, and preserves any existing limits.
+Since it reflects isomorphisms, $\ck(J-,1)$ also reflects any commutativities between existing limits and $\lambda$-filtered colimits that hold in $[\ck\op_\lambda,\SSet]$.
 Since $\SSet$ is locally finitely presentable, both pullbacks and finite products commute with filtered colimits in $\SSet$ and so in $[\ck\op_\lambda,\SSet]$, as required. \end{proof}

 In the following sections, we will show that various constructions applied to accessible $\infty$-cosmoi yield new accessible $\infty$-cosmoi.
 But for this to have any interest, one needs a stock of initial examples.
 The next result provides some.